voxeet/voxeet-sdk-ios/README.md

 ### Unattaching a media stream to a renderer

-If the video renderer is removed from the UI, no need to call this method.
+If the video renderer is removed from the UI, there is no need to call this method.
 This method can be useful to switch between several streams on the same video renderer.

 ```swift